Jesus answered, “The greatest is, ‘Hear, O Israel, the Lord our God, the Lord is one. Mark 12:29

 Restitution for Trespasses

-5 The Lord spoke to Moses, saying, 6 “Speak to the Israelites: ‘When a man or woman commits any sin that men commit, so as to trespass against the Lord, and that person is guilty, 7 then he shall confess his sin which he has committed; and he shall make restitution for his guilt in full, adding a fifth of its worth to it and give it to him against whom he has trespassed.
+5 The Lord spoke to Moses, saying, 6 “Speak to the Israelites: ‘When a man or woman commits any sin that men commit, so as to trespass against the Lord, and that person is guilty, 7 then he shall confess his sin which he has committed, and he shall make restitution for his guilt in full, adding twenty percent of its worth to it and give it to him against whom he has trespassed.

 8 But if the man has no close relative to whom restitution may be made for the guilt, the restitution for guilt which is made to the Lord shall be the priest’s, in addition to the ram of the atonement, by which atonement shall be made for him.
 9 Every heave offering of all the holy things of the Israelites, which they present to the priest, shall be his.
 10 Every man’s holy things shall be his, whatever any man gives the priest, it shall be his.’ ”

 The Adultery Test

-11 The Lord spoke to Moses, saying, 12 “Speak to the Israelites, and tell them: ‘If any man’s wife goes astray and is unfaithful to him, 13 and a man lies with her carnally, and it is hidden from the eyes of her husband and this is kept concealed, and she is defiled, there is no witness against her, and she is not taken in the act; 14 and the spirit of jealousy comes on him, and he is jealous of his wife and she is defiled; or if the spirit of jealousy comes on him, and he is jealous of his wife and she is not defiled; 15 then the man shall bring his wife to the priest, and shall bring her offering for her: one tenth of an ephah of barley.
+11 The Lord spoke to Moses, saying, 12 “Speak to the Israelites and tell them, ‘If any man’s wife goes astray and is unfaithful to him, 13 and a man lies with her carnally, and it is hidden from the eyes of her husband, and this is kept concealed, and she is defiled, there is no witness against her, and she is not taken in the act; 14 and the spirit of jealousy comes on him, and he is jealous of his wife and she is defiled; or if the spirit of jealousy comes on him, and he is jealous of his wife and she is not defiled; 15 then the man shall bring his wife to the priest, and shall bring her offering for her: two quarts of barley.
 He shall pour no oil on it, nor put frankincense on it, for it is a grain offering of jealousy, a grain offering of memorial, bringing iniquity to memory.